JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7973 days**.

-And here is a just a random fact -  **MS-DOS was originally calle QDOS and was bought of the author by Microsoft for a small fee.
-The rest is history**.
+And here is a just a random fact -  **The Bible has been translated into Klingon.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)